Minamiōsumi, Kagoshima

 Minamiōsumi (南大隅町, Minamiōsumi-chō) is a town located in Kimotsuki District, Kagoshima Prefecture, Japan.
 Its name literally means "the southern part of Ōsumi."
 As of 1 April 2024, the town had an estimated population of 6,059 in 3518 households, and a population density of 28 persons per km^{2}.
 The total area of the town is 213.59 km2.

 Geography

-Minamiōsumi is located in the southernmost part of the Ōsumi Peninsula, it is surrounded by Kagoshima Bay (Kinko Bay) and the East China Sea to the west, the Pacific Ocean (Philippine Sea) to the east, and the Ōsumi Strait to the south.
+Minamiōsumi is located in the southernmost part of the Ōsumi Peninsula, surrounded by Kagoshima Bay (Kinko Bay) and the East China Sea to the west, the Pacific Ocean (Philippine Sea) to the east, and the Ōsumi Strait to the south.
 The 31st parallel north latitude passes over Cape Sata.
 Most of the town area is occupied by the Kimogen Mountains, and the habitable land area ratio is only 19%.
 The area from along Kinko Bay to Cape Sata on the west side is within the borders of Kirishima-Kinkowan National Park.
 Minamiōsumi is the southernmost town on the Japanese "mainland" (Japan's four main islands).